-- Identify and justify the need to minimize unnecessary radiation exposure of humans. - Distinguish between somatic and genetic radiation effects. - Differentiate between the stochastic (probabilistic) and nonstochastic (deterministic) effects of radiation exposure. - Explain the objectives of a radiation protection program. - Define radiation and radioactivity units of measurement. - Identify effective dose limits (EDL) for occupational and nonoccupational radiation exposure. - Describe the ALARA concept. - Identify the basis for occupational exposure limits. - Distinguish between perceived risk and comparable risk. - Describe the concept of the negligible individual dose (NID). - Identify ionizing radiation sources from natural and man-made sources. - Comply with legal and ethical radiation protection responsibilities of radiation workers. - Describe the relationship between irradiated area and effective dose. - Describe the theory and operation of radiation detection devices. - Identify appropriate applications and limitations for each radiation detection device. - Describe how isoexposure curves are used for radiation protection. - Identify performance standards for beam-limiting devices. - Describe procedures used to verify performance standards for equipment and indicate the potential consequences if the performance standards fail. - Describe the operation of various interlocking systems for equipment and indicate potential consequences of interlock system failure. - Identify conditions and locations evaluated in an area survey for radiation protection. - Distinguish between controlled and non-controlled areas and list acceptable exposure levels. - Describe "Radiation Area" signs and identify appropriate placement sites. - Describe the function of federal, state and local regulations governing radiation protection practices. - Describe the requirements for and responsibilities of a radiation safety officer. - Express the need and importance of personnel monitoring for radiation workers. - Describe personnel monitoring devices, including applications, advantages and limitations for each device. - Interpret personnel monitoring reports.
+- Identify and justify the need to minimize unnecessary radiation exposure of humans. - Explain the objectives of a radiation protection program. - Define radiation and radioactivity units of measurement. - Identify effective dose limits (EDL) for occupational and nonoccupational radiation exposure. - Describe the ALARA concept. - Identify the basis for occupational exposure limits. - Distinguish between perceived risk and comparable risk. - Describe the concept of the negligible individual dose (NID). - Identify ionizing radiation sources from natural and man-made sources. - Comply with legal and ethical radiation protection responsibilities of radiation workers. - Describe the relationship between irradiated area and effective dose. - Describe the theory and operation of radiation detection devices. - Identify appropriate applications and limitations for each radiation detection device. - Describe how isoexposure curves are used for radiation protection. - Identify performance standards for beam-limiting devices. - Describe procedures used to verify performance standards for equipment. - Describe the operation of various interlocking systems for equipment. - Identify conditions and locations evaluated in an area survey for radiation protection. - Distinguish between controlled and non-controlled areas and list acceptable exposure levels. - Describe "Radiation Area" signs and identify appropriate placement sites. - Describe the function of federal, state and local regulations governing radiation protection practices. - Describe the qualifications and responsibilities of a radiation safety officer. - Express the need and importance of personnel monitoring for radiation workers. - Describe personnel monitoring devices, including applications, advantages and limitations for each device. - Interpret personnel monitoring reports. - Compare values for individual effective dose limits for occupational radiation exposures (annual and lifetime). - Identify effective dose limits for the embryo and fetus in occupationally exposed women. - Distinguish between primary and secondary radiation barriers.

-- Compare values for individual effective dose limits for occupational radiation exposures (annual and lifetime). - Identify anatomical structures that are considered critical for potential late effects of whole body irradiation exposure. - Identify effective dose limits for the embryo and fetus in occupationally exposed women. - Distinguish between primary and secondary radiation barriers. - Demonstrate how the operation of various x-ray and ancillary equipment influences radiation safety and describe the potential consequences of equipment failure. - Perform calculations of exposure with varying time, distance and shielding. - Discuss the relationship between workload, energy, half-value layer (HVL), tenth-value layer (TVL), use factor and shielding design. - Identify emergency procedures to be followed during failures of x-ray equipment. - Demonstrate how time, distance and shielding can be manipulated to keep radiation exposures to a minimum. - Explain the relationship of beam-limiting devices to patient radiation protection. - Discuss added and inherent filtration in terms of the effect on patient dosage. - Explain the purpose and importance of patient shielding. - Identify various types of patient shielding and state the advantages and disadvantages of each type. - Use the appropriate method of shielding for a given radiographic procedure. - Explain the relationship of exposure factors to patient dosage. - Explain how patient position affects dose to radiosensitive organs. - Identify the appropriate image receptor that will result in an optimum diagnostic image with the minimum radiation exposure to the patient. - Select the immobilization techniques used to eliminate voluntary motion. - Describe the minimum source-to-tabletop distances for fixed and mobile fluoroscopic devices. - Apply safety factors for the patient, health care personnel and family members in the room during radiographic procedures.
+- Demonstrate how the operation of various x-ray and ancillary equipment influences radiation safety and describe the potential consequences of equipment failure. - Perform calculations of exposure with varying time, distance and shielding. - Discuss the relationship between workload, energy, half-value layer (HVL), tenth-value layer (TVL), use factor and shielding design. - Identify emergency procedures to be followed during failures of x-ray equipment. - Demonstrate how time, distance and shielding can be manipulated to keep radiation exposures to a minimum. - Explain the relationship of beam-limiting devices to patient radiation protection. - Discuss added and inherent filtration in terms of the effect on patient dosage. - Explain the purpose and importance of patient shielding. - Identify various types of patient shielding and state the advantages and disadvantages of each type. - Use the appropriate method of shielding for a given radiographic procedure. - Explain the relationship of exposure factors to patient dosage. - Explain how patient position affects dose to radiosensitive organs. - Identify the appropriate image receptor that will result in an optimum diagnostic image with the minimum radiation exposure to the patient. - Select the immobilization techniques used to eliminate voluntary motion. - Describe the minimum source-to-tabletop distances for fixed and mobile fluoroscopic devices. - Apply safety factors for the patient, health care personnel and family members in the room during radiographic procedures.